aryanzero/Covid-19-analysis-/README.md

 GitHub: For version control and project collaboration.
 Installation
 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/your-username/covid19-data-analysis.git

-Navigate to the Project Directory:
+Navigate to the Project Directory: cd covid19-data-analysis

-bash
-Copy code
-cd covid19-data-analysis
-Install the Required Libraries:

-bash
-Copy code
-pip install -r requirements.txt
+Install the Required Libraries: pip install -r requirements.txt
 Usage
 Open the Jupyter Notebook:

-bash
-Copy code
 jupyter notebook covid19_analysis.ipynb
 Run the Notebook:
 Execute the cells in the notebook to perform the analysis and generate visualizations.